 These days, it seems like CBD is everywhere.
 You’ll see “CBD” in huge letters on a billboard you drive past; you’ll see online ads touting CBD products; you may even see some of those products on the shelves in your local drugstore.
-By all accounts, the newfound popularity of CBD is a wonderful thing, because CBD has so many benefits for people that suffer from a variety of conditions.
-For many people, CBD is the only thing that helps with their chronic pain, anxiety, or epilepsy.
+By all accounts, the newfound popularity of CBD is a wonderful thing, because CBD has so many benefits according to users, who suffer from a variety of conditions.
+Numerous individuals have reported that CBD is the only thing that helps with their chronic pain, anxiety, or epilepsy.
 However, because of the fact that it is sourced from the cannabis plant, CBD legal status remains a little murky in a lot of places.

 So, let’s try to settle the question: is CBD legal?
 What regulations, if any, does it have in your area?
 Do you need a license or prescription to buy CBD products?
 Is there a limit on what you can buy?